grimace/Datanucleus-Cassandra-Plugin/README.txt

 storing all subclasses in the parent CF.

 Storing the subclasses in the parent CF requires O(2) reads.
-1. One to read the class type and instanciate the instance.
+1. One to read the class type and instantiate the instance.
 O(1)
 2. Read the columns and populate the object.
 O(1)

 Storing the subclass in its own table requires O(n+1) reads where n is the number of children from the queried class